Ever wish you could literally draw on your screen in Ubuntu Linux?

 If you’re using Ubuntu 18.04 LTS or later, you are good to go.

-Assuming you have the relevant parts needed to install GNOME Extensions on Ubuntu — if you don’t, we recap it here — head to the extension page below.
+Assuming you have the relevant parts needed to install GNOME Extensions on Ubuntu head to the extension page listing below to get it:

-With the screen drawing extension installed and enabled in GNOME Shell you will be able to hit the
+With the screen drawing extension installed and enabled in GNOME Shell you can hit the

 D key combo to bring up the drawing features.